Check out v4 of the Fauna CLI

 [vars] # Fauna variables FAUNA_SECRET = "<Your-Generated-Secret>"

-Next, replace the existing code in the src/index.ts
+Replace the code in

-file with the following
+with the following:

-import { Client, fql, FaunaError} from "fauna";
+import { Client, fql, FaunaError } from 'fauna';

 export interface Env {